Democratic Senatorial Campaign Committee: 2017–2018 election cycle

-2019-2021 election cycle
+2019–2021 election cycle

-First-term Senator Catherine Cortez Masto of Nevada chaired the DSCC for the 2019-2020 election cycle, the first Latina to do so.
+First-term Senator Catherine Cortez Masto of Nevada chaired the DSCC for the 2019–2020 election cycle, the first Latina to do so.
 Before the 2020 elections, Democrats held 47 seats, while Republicans held 53.
-In order to have gained a majority, Democrats would have needed to win at least 4 seats, or 3 seats (and gain the presidency) in the Senate.
+In order to have gained a majority, Democrats would have needed to win at least 4 seats, or 3 seats and the presidency.
 If they won the presidency, Democrats would have been able to gain a majority with 48 seats (assuming the two Independents continued to caucus with them) because, in event of a tie vote, the Vice President becomes the tie-breaker.

 Democrats needed to defend 12 seats this cycle, with only 2 in states Donald Trump won, Alabama and Michigan.
 In Alabama, Senator Doug Jones had only managed to win due to an extremely flawed candidate in (Roy Moore), and was expected to lose due to the strong Republican lean there, which he did.
 In Michigan, Senator Gary Peters faced a very strong Republican candidate, businessman John James, but was nevertheless expected to win.

 Republicans, on the other hand, needed to defend 21 seats, along with 2 seats up for special elections.
 Only 2 seats were in states that Democrats won in 2016, Maine and Colorado.
 Colorado was seen as the most likely flip for the Democrats, due to incumbent Senator Cory Gardner tying himself heavily to Trump in a state he had lost by 4.5 points in 2016, and expected to lose by a much larger margin this cycle.
 Popular former Governor John Hickenlooper was the Democratic nominee.
 In Maine, popular incumbent Susan Collins had won by a landslide in 2014, but was seen as weakened by her vote to confirm Supreme Court Justice Brett Kavanaugh and her vote to acquit Trump during his first impeachment trial.
 This was seen as the third most likely flip for the Democrats, after Arizona.